4d61726b/VirtualKD-Redux/README.md

 # VirtualKD-Redux

-VirtualKD-Redux is a fork of Sysprogs' VirtualKD.
+VirtualKD-Redux is a modernization of Sysprogs' VirtualKD.

 ## Features